mygoal-javadeveloper/Internship_Task/README.md

 Important:

-How to convert gmail content to mbox for the dataset please refer [this link](<https://spinbackup.com/blog/how-to-import-mbox-to-gmail/>)
+How to convert gmail content to mbox for the dataset please follow the instructions given below

 This will create data.mbox but since I have downloaded only inbox content thus my filename is Inbox.mbox